pushrax/mpv/DOCS/man/en/options.rst

     Adjust the saturation of the video signal (default: 0).
 You can get grayscale output with this option.
 Not supported by all video output drivers.

+--save-position-on-quit
+    Always save the current playback position on quit.
+When this file is played again later, the player will seek to the old playback position on start.
+This affects any form of stopping playback (quitting, going to the next file).

 --sb=<n>
     Seek to byte position.
 Useful for playback from CD-ROM images or VOB files